Working at height in Rayleigh

 Service profile across Rayleigh

-Across the Rayleigh healthcare estate, the recurring service mix is mansafe testing on the larger ward and theatre roofs, eyebolt pull testing across the multiple anchor points used by facilities-management contractors, guardrail testing on plant-deck and rooftop edges, and the documentation work needed to keep multi-building NHS or private healthcare portfolios under a single audit-ready compliance pack.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across Rayleigh’s mixed estate, the recurring service mix is led by the south-Essex industrial belt: mansafe and safety-line testing along the flat-roof warehousing at Rayleigh Weir and Rawreth, perimeter and plant-deck guardrail testing where rooftop plant draws regular maintenance traffic, and fixed access-ladder inspection on the taller units.
+On the retail, care-home, and council buildings it is eyebolt pull testing across the anchor points used by facilities-management contractors, guardrail testing on plant-deck and rooftop edges, and the documentation work that keeps a multi-building portfolio under one audit-ready record.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness